Excel Functions Tutorials

 Let me show you first graphical representation in the PIE chart.

 By using a PIE chart I was forced to create two identical PIE charts because PIE can accept only one data series to its data range.
 If you want to see employee Q1 & Q2 efficiency level percentage we need to look at two different charts draw conclusions, it is a herculean task to do so.

-We can fit this two data series in on Excel doughnut chart only.
-Follow below steps to create a doughnut chart in Excel which includes more than one data series.
+We can fit these two data series in on Excel doughnut chart only.
+Follow the below steps to create a doughnut chart in Excel which includes more than one data series.

 Step 1: Do not select any data but insert blank doughnut chart.